Impress your guests with this beautiful rose-shaped dessert

 - 3 tablespoons of apricot preserve

-1. Thaw the puff pastry if you haven't done so yet.
+1. Thaw the puff pastry at room temperature if you haven't done so yet.
 It should take about 20-30 minutes.

-2. Prepare a bowl with some water and the lemon juice.
-Cut the apples in half, remove the core and cut the apples in paper thin slices, as shown in my picture.
+2. Prepare a bowl half filled with water and the lemon juice.
+Cut the apples in half, remove the core and cut the apples in paper-thin slices, as shown in my picture.
 Leave the peel so it will give the red color to your roses.
-Right away, place the sliced apples in the bowl with lemon and water, so that they won't change color.
+Right away, place the sliced apples in the bowl so that they won't change color.

-NOTE: make sure the pastry is fully cooked on the inside before removing the roses from the oven!
-If after 30 minutes the apples on top look fully cooked, move the pan to a lower rack in the oven, and wait for 10-15 more minutes to avoid undercooking the puff pastry.
+NOTES: Make sure the pastry is fully cooked on the inside before removing the roses from the oven!
+If after the first 30 minutes the apples start to burn on top, move the pan to a lower rack of the oven and finish baking.
+You can also cover loosely with aluminum foil for these last 10-15 minutes, to avoid burning the top.

 Sprinkle with powder sugar and enjoy!